Innovation is one of the City of Hillsboro’s core values.

 - Generate: In this phase we begin synthesizing all we’ve learned into ideas that might work for the City of Hillsboro.
 We look for ways to test those ideas at a small scale before making policy or program recommendations to City leaders.

 - Embed: Work with City departments to bring the solution to life through policy changes, program enhancements, and resource allocation.

 There are two full-time staff dedicated to the Office of Innovation and many other team members who generously share their time and expertise to help our programs succeed.
-Michael Brown (former city manager), Greg Mont (information services director) and Robby Hammond (interim city manager), have all played critical roles in supporting and inspiring the Office of Innovation.
+Michael Brown (former city manager), Greg Mont (information services director) and Robby Hammond (city manager), have all played critical roles in supporting and inspiring the Office of Innovation.

 Kelsey Parker – Innovation Analyst

 Kelsey started with the City in July 2018.
 She has a background in academic research, program management, and program evaluation with an emphasis in worker health, well-being, and safety.
 Kelsey uses her research and data analysis skills to better understand issues facing the Hillsboro community and find evidence-based solutions.
 Kelsey is kind of obsessed with octopuses; ask her to share one of the many fun facts she knows about them.